Would you like to increase your chances of living a long and healthy life?

 Can we delay the process of ageing, so that we live longer and enjoy more years of good health?

-Health Action Campaign works to encourage this nationally, by encouraging both government and health professionals to recognise that prevention is better than cure.
+The Health Action Research Group works to encourage this nationally, by encouraging both government and health professionals to recognise that prevention is better than cure.

 Our Age Watch project works to encourage healthy ageing at an individual level, by providing evidence-based information to help each of us see what we can do to improve our chances of living a long and healthy life.